squirrels-nest/squirrels-docs/docs/tutorial/testapi.md

 group_by = 2
 ```

-When we define multiple parameters, the order of the parameters specifed here must be the same as the order as defined in the `parameters.py` file (especially if cascading parameters exist).
+When we define multiple parameters, the order of the parameters specified here must be the same as the order as defined in the `parameters.py` file (especially if cascading parameters exist).
 The "2" represents selecting the "Month" option for the `group_by` parameter.
 Run the following to render the SQL queries with `selections.cfg`:

 ```bash
 squirrels test weather_by_time --cfg selections.cfg